The Making of a Gigolo (15) - Agatha Roberts

 like that!
 And to think she objected to her girls wearing

 scanty swim suits.

 In the mirror she examined her form.
 Her bra and panties were

-about like a bikini.
+similar to a bikini, she supposed.
 She looked at her body

 critically.
 She could see the beginnings of a roll at her